ajs17/ajsmith/content/articles/quaddress-intro/index.md

 collection1.image2.quaddress = "4321";
 </code></pre>

+And so it should be clear that quaddresses of different levels of specificity can be combined in multiple references to the same original as the relative proportions of the areas being referenced warrant it:

+<pre><code>
+collection1.image1.quaddress1 = "43";
+collection1.image1.quaddress2 = "4321";
+</code></pre>

-This also illustrates that the length of the quaddress itself implies the number of divisions applied.
+This also illustrates that the length of the quaddress itself implies the number of divisions applied, and therefore, the relative size of the individual quaddress.

 And similarly, different grids can be applied to derivatives as well, such as specifying a location within an photo within a page.
 The photo would have its quaddress within the page, probably at a low specificity, and then a derivative image of the photo would have its own quaddress, possibly having a greater specificity.